 - Other Designated Positions as defined under statutes

-Individuals holding elected office within the state at the state, county or city level, or be:
+Individuals holding elected office within the state at the state, county, city level, or:

 - Justices of the Supreme Court,